Skip to content

 The permissions parameter controls which account data you can access.
 You must request at least one permission.
 When completing the authentication flow, your user can see the data you’ve requested access to, and provide their consent to share it.

-Consider the data required to fulfill your use case and request permission to access only the data you need.
+Consider the data required to fulfil your use case and request permission to access only the data you need.
 Requesting permissions that go well beyond your application’s scope might erode your users’ trust in how you use their data.
 For example, if you’re building a personal financial management application or a lending product, you might request transactions data.
 If you’re mitigating fraud such as account takeovers, you might want to request ownership details.

 After your user authenticates their account, you can expand data permissions only by creating a new Financial Connections Session and specifying a new value for the permissions parameter.
 Your user must complete the authentication flow again, where they’ll see the additional data you’ve requested permission to access, and provide consent to share their data.